LGBTQ culture in India: Voices Against 377

 Pride Circle is a "hiring consultancy firm" geared towards LGBTQIA+ people in India based in Bangalore in South India.
 Founded by Ramakrishna Sinha and Srini Ramaswamy in 2017, Pride Circle is still in its nascency and yet has become known and reported on across India, particularly following its crowning achievement, an LGBT-focused job fair held during the summer of 2019.

 Pride Circle organized a job fair on 12 July 2019, that was widely touted as the first LGBT job fair in India.
 Hosted by The Lalit Ashok in Bangalore, this first-of-its-kind job fair-cum-inclusivity-in-business conference attracted a plethora of globally known multi-national companies (MNCs).

 Additional groups include

-Good As You (Bangalore), The Humsafar Trust (Bombay), LesBit (Bangalore), Mobbera Foundation (Hyderabad), Nazariya (Delhi), Nirangal (Chennai), Orinam (Chennai), Queerala (Kochi), Queerythm (Thiruvananthapuram), Sahayathrika (Thrissur), Umang and more.
+Good As You (Bangalore), The Humsafar Trust (Bombay), LesBit (Bangalore), Mobbera Foundation (Hyderabad), Nazariya (Delhi), Sahodaran (Chennai), Orinam (Chennai), Nirangal (Chennai), Magizhavan (Chennai), Queerala (Kochi), Queerythm (Thiruvananthapuram), Sahayathrika (Thrissur), Hridayam (Indore), Umang and more.

 Queer/LGBTQIA+ businesses and business-oriented social spaces (in alphabetical order)

 Kitty Su

 Kitty Su, the LaLit's queer/lgbtqia+-friendly night club, has branches across India in the hotel chain's New Delhi, Mumbai, Chandigarh, and Bangalore locations.
 The Bangalore branch is referred to as Kitty Ko.
 Kitty Su and Kitty Ko regularly host drag performances and other events catering to queer/lgbtqia+ folks.